Death of Starr Faithfull: Alternative theories

 Goodman theorized that Faithfull was killed by Long Island mobster Vannie Higgins and his associates.
-According to Goodman's research, Higgins had learned that the Faithfulls were extorting money from Peters due to his past improper sexual relationship with Starr.
-Based on this information, Goodman suggested that Higgins, wishing to blackmail Peters or extort more money from him, had her kidnapped and driven to Island Park, where he provided her with a meal and barbiturates and questioned her in an effort to get more information that he could use against Peters.
+According to his research, Higgins had learned that the Faithfulls were extorting Peters due to his past abuse of their daughter.
+Based on this information, Goodman suggested that Higgins, wishing to blackmail Peters or extort more money from him, had Faithfull kidnapped and driven to Island Park, where he provided her with a meal and barbiturates and questioned her in an effort to get more information that he could use against Peters.
 Unsatisfied with her answers, he beat her, causing the many bruises on her body.
 When she appeared to have died from the beating, he ordered her body dumped into the ocean near Long Beach.
-However, she was still alive when she entered the water, and died by drowning.
+However, she was still alive when she entered the water and died by drowning.

-Nash and reporter Morris Markey, who covered the case in 1931 for The New Yorker magazine, both theorized that based on the evidence and Faithfull's past behavior, including the hotel incident that resulted in her being taken to Bellevue Hospital, she had likely been killed on the beach by an unknown man after a sexual encounter had gone wrong.
-According to this theory, Faithfull went to the beach with a man she had picked up, ostensibly to have sexual relations.
+Nash and reporter Morris Markey, who covered the case in 1931 for The New Yorker, both theorized that based on the evidence and Faithfull's past behavior, including the hotel incident that resulted in her being taken to Bellevue Hospital, she had likely been killed on the beach by an unknown man after a sexual encounter had gone wrong.
+According to this theory, Faithfull went to the beach with a man she had picked up, ostensibly for sex.
 Once there, she removed most of her clothing, but then teased or refused sex until the man became enraged, beat her, and drowned her in the shallow water and sand near the shoreline, possibly after sexually assaulting her.
-Goodman also wrote that this theory was supported by some facts.
+Goodman acknowledged that this theory is supported by some facts.